jelenko5/cgccli/README.md

 ___

 ### Coming soon
-- Config settings for UNIX-like and Windows systems
+- Config settings for UNIX-like and Windows systems.
+This will enable permanent login(so there is no need for `--token` argument) and setting configuration(like `style` settings), etc.
 - Refactor (moving commands to classes instead of callback functions for easier implementation of new sub-commands)
 -